WerenskjoldH/Pseudo-Drifter/README.md

 If you are intending to branch, clone, or repurpose this project please [contact me](rilliden@gmail.com) and I will start working on branches instead of developing directly on the master.

-It should be noted that, at this time, this project is **limited to the Windows OS**, and targeting Windows 10, due to the current version of my [_Windows Console Text Colorizer_](https://github.com/WerenskjoldH/Windows-Font-Colorizer) header-only "library" is not being developed with varying operating systems in mind.
-This is something I intend to address very soon - it's not a hard change, I just have a lot of other things I'm working on in parallel right now and that's not at the top of the list.
+It should be noted that, at this time, this project is **limited to the Windows OS** - targeting Windows 10.
+This is due to the current version of my [_Windows Console Text Colorizer_](https://github.com/WerenskjoldH/Windows-Font-Colorizer) header-only "library" not being developed with other operating systems in mind.
+I intend to address this, it's not a hard change, but I just have a lot of other things I'm working on in parallel right now and that's not at the top of the list.

 ---